 We rely on contractual arrangements with our consolidated VIEs and their shareholders to operate our mobile apps, which is important to our ability to offer a convenient customer experience.
-For a description of these contractual arrangements, see "Our History and Corporate Structure- Contractual Arrangements with Consolidated VIEs and Their Shareholders."
+For a description of these contractual arrangements, see "Our History and Corporate Structure-Contractual Arrangements with Consolidated VIEs and Their Shareholders."
 These contractual arrangements may not be as effective as direct ownership in providing us with control over our consolidated VIEs.
 If our consolidated VIEs or their shareholders fail to perform their respective obligations under these contractual arrangements, our recourse to the assets held by our consolidated VIEs is indirect and we may have to incur substantial costs and expend significant resources to enforce such arrangements in reliance on legal remedies under PRC law.
 These remedies may not always be effective, particularly in light of uncertainties in the PRC legal system.
 Furthermore, in connection with litigation, arbitration or other judicial or dispute resolution proceedings, assets under the name of any of record holder of equity interest in our consolidated VIEs, including such equity interest, may be put under court custody.
 As a consequence, we cannot be certain that the equity interest will be disposed pursuant to the contractual arrangement or ownership by the record holder of the equity interest.

 If any of our VIEs or their shareholders fail to perform their obligations under the contractual arrangements, we may have to incur substantial costs and expend additional resources to enforce such arrangements, and rely on legal remedies under PRC laws, including contractual remedies, which may not be sufficient or effective.
 All of these contractual arrangements are governed by PRC law and provide for the resolution of disputes through arbitration in the PRC.
 Accordingly, these contracts would be interpreted in accordance with PRC laws and any disputes would be resolved in accordance with PRC legal procedures.
 However, the legal framework and system in China, in particularly those relating to arbitration proceedings, are not as developed as in some other jurisdictions, such as the United States.
 As a result, uncertainties in the PRC legal system could limit our ability to enforce these contractual arrangements.
 Meanwhile, there are very few precedents and little formal guidance as to how contractual arrangements in the context of a variable interest entity should be interpreted or enforced under PRC law.
 There remain significant uncertainties regarding the ultimate outcome of such arbitration should legal action become necessary.
-In addition, under PRC laws, rulings by arbitrators are final, parties cannot appeal the arbitration results in courts, and if the losing parties fail to carry out the arbitration awards within a prescribed time limit, the prevailing parties may only enforce these contractual arrangements, or if we suffer significant time delays or other obstacles in the process of enforces these contractual arrangements, or if we suffer significant time delays or other obstacles in the process of enforced these contractual arrangements, or if we suffer significant time delays or other obstacles in the process of enforces these contractual arrangements, it would be very difficult to exert effective control over our consolidated VIEs, and our ability to conduct our business and our financial condition
+In addition, under PRC laws, rulings by arbitrators are final, parties cannot appeal the arbitration results in courts, and if the losing parties fail to carry out the arbitration awards within a prescribed time limit, the prevailing parties may only enforce the arbitration awards in the PRC courts through arbitration award recognition proceedings, which would require additional expenses and delay.
+In the event that we are unable to enforce these contractual arrangements, or if we suffer significant time delays or other obstacles in the process of enforcing these contractual arrangements, it would be very difficult to exert effective control over our consolidated VIEs, and our ability to conduct our business and our financial condition and results of operations may be materially and